• Skip to primary navigation

 On the other hand, unpitted ones can be stored in olive oil or vinegar.

-As for presentation, serving unpitted olives can be a bit messy since people tend to discard pits on plates resulting in confusion while serving.
+As for presentation, serving unpitted olives can be a bit messy since people tend to discard pits on plates resulting in confusion while serving - read tangy olive taste guide to match presentation with expected flavor profiles.

 For this reason, many choose pitted options which eliminate this particular conundrum but also make them more perishable due to the loss of natural antibacterial properties found in pits.